What is covered by this pathway?

 The Immigration New Zealand website has information about possible visa options:

 All visa options for living permanently – Immigration New Zealand

 Overseas persons who are not individuals

-If the overseas person applying for this consent is not an individual, for example, if they are a trust, then each of the individuals with control must either be:
+If the overseas person applying for this consent is not an individual (for example, if they are a trust), then each of the individuals with control must one of the following:

 - intending to live in New Zealand indefinitely.

 Conditions of consent